Explore health content from A to Z.

 You have been diagnosed with heart failure.
 The term "heart failure" sounds scary because it suggests the heart is no longer working.
 But, it actually means the heart isn't doing its job as well as it should.
 Heart failure happens when your heart muscle can't keep up with your body's need for blood flow.
 Symptoms of heart failure can be controlled by changes in your lifestyle and by following your doctor's advice.

-Follow a heart healthy diet and work hard to remove salt from your diet.
-Try to limit total salt/sodium intake to 2000 mg a day.
+Follow a heart healthy diet and work hard to decrease sodium (salt) in your diet.
+Try to limit total salt/sodium intake to 2400 mg a day.
+Depending on your situation, your health care provider may tell you to reduce your sodium intake even more.
 Salt causes your body to retain water, which can make it harder for your heart to pump.
 You can start limiting salt by doing the following:

 Limit canned, dried, packaged, and fast foods.

 Don't add salt to your food at the table.

 Season foods with herbs instead of salt when you cook.

 Reduce your fluid intake.
 Drinking too much fluid can make heart failure worse.
 It is commonly advised to limit total fluid intake to less than 66 ounces (2 liters) per day.

 Limit alcohol.
 Too much alcohol can be harmful to the heart.
 Alcohol should be limited to no more than one serving a day for women and two servings a day for men.